frederic-perez/AmE-dictionary/data/idioms.md

 __be like herding cats__ To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
 __be like oil and water__ To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
 __be losing it__ _idiom_ To start becoming crazy, insane, or mentally unstable.
+__be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
+I thought you were made of sterner stuff than that!_ _Did she cry?
+I thought she was made of sterner stuff._
 __be no picnic__ _Looking after four children is no picnic._
 __be not just another pretty face__ To have distinguishing achievements, intelligence, skills, or abilities beyond what was or may have been assumed.
 __be on (one’s) conscience__ To be a persistent cause or source of guilt, such as an act of wrongdoing.